KucingKode/Dmerge/README.md

 ## 📚 Motivation

-Dmerge was created to **help you to configurations and data with same format**.
-One amazing implementation of Dmerge is [Cithak template manager](https://KucingKode.github.io/Cithak), by using Dmerge, cithak can easily merge two template configuration files and merge two templates into a new working template.
+Dmerge was created to **help you merge same formatted configurations and data**.
+One amazing implementation of Dmerge is [Cithak template manager](https://KucingKode.github.io/Cithak), by using Dmerge, cithak can easily merge template configuration files and merge two templates into a new working template.

 ## 📂 Installation